sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Possible solutions**

 - Increase the API rate limit to [GitHub](https://docs.sourcegraph.com/admin/external_service/github#github-com-rate-limits), [GitLab](https://docs.sourcegraph.com/admin/external_service/gitlab#internal-rate-limits) or [Bitbucket Server](https://docs.sourcegraph.com/admin/external_service/bitbucket_server#internal-rate-limits).
+- Learn more about the related dashboard panel in the [dashboards reference](./dashboards.md#repo-updater-perms-syncer-perms).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert:

 ```json